mpolom/mpolom.github.io/content/_index.md

 ---

 #### Colchester Cycling Campaign
-I've been a member of CCC for about 15 years with varying levels of activity.
-I joined the committee in 2020.
-We campaign and lobby for safer cycling infrastructure and environments for everyone regardless of age, ability or anything else.
+I've been a member of CCC for about 15 years with varying levels of activity, currently taking a bit of a back seat.
+They campaign and lobby for safer cycling infrastructure and environments for everyone regardless of age, ability or anything else.

-It's not all moaning and letter writing though - we get involved in path clearing, join and promote family rides and generally like to have a nice time on our bikes.
+It's not all moaning and letter writing though - they get involved in path clearing, join and promote family rides and generally like to have a nice time on our bikes.

 If you think that sounds interesting, you should [join](https://colchester-cycling.org).